 - How to use Pinterest to succeed at affiliate marketing (yes, this includes the newest Pinterest affiliate rules!)

 Editor’s note: I have taken the Making Sense of Affiliate Marketing course and I can personally vouch for it.
-I increased my affiliate earnings by 268% just one month after taking the course and implementing everything that I learned.
+I increased my affiliate earnings by 268% just one month after taking the course and implementing everything that I learned from it.
 You can read my full review of the course here.

-What is your number one piece of advice for new bloggers who want to make blogging their full-time job?
+8. What is your number one piece of advice for new bloggers who want to make blogging their career?

 Thanks for the interview, Michelle!

-And if you’d like to download my FREE guide to 40+ Profitable Affiliate Programs for bloggers, plus tips on how to promote them, sign up here and I’ll send it your way!
+And if you’d like to download my FREE guide to 250+ profitable affiliate programs for bloggers, sign up here and I’ll send it your way!